Ipstenu/dreamspeed/readme.txt

 == Changelog ==

 = 0.7.1 =
-* August 2916 by Ipstenu
+* August 2016 by Ipstenu
 * Fix: Serve files from dream.io points to the right location
 * Run: Upgrade feature to ensure that.
+* Fix: If SSL, don't use CDN Alias as that won't work.

 = 0.7.0 =
 * May 2016 by Ipstenu